Abu Ubayda ibn al-Jarrah: Military career under Muhammad

-In the year 624, Abu Ubayda participated in the first major battle between the Muslims and the Quraysh of Mecca, at the Battle of Badr.
+In 624, Abu Ubayda participated in the first major battle between the Muslims and the Quraysh of Mecca, at the Battle of Badr.
 In this battle, he fought his own father Abdullah ibn al-Jarrah, who was fighting alongside the army of Quraysh.
-Abu Ubayda then later on attacked him and killed him.
+Abdullah ibn al Jarrah attacked his son with his sword and Ubaydah killed him.

-In the year 625, he participated in the Battle of Uhud.
-In the second phase of the battle, when Khalid ibn al-Walid's cavalry attacked the Muslims from the rear, changing an Islamic victory into defeat, the bulk of the Muslim soldiers were routed from the battlefield, and few remained steadfast.
-Abu Ubayda was one of them and he guarded Muhammad from the attacks of the Qurayshi soldiers.
+In 625, Abu Ubayda participated in the Battle of Uhud.
+In the second phase of the battle, when Khalid ibn al-Walid's cavalry attacked the Muslims from the rear, changing an Islamic victory into defeat, the bulk of the Muslim soldiers were driven from the battlefield, and few remained steadfast.
+Abu Ubayda was one of those who remained and he guarded Muhammad from the attacks of the Qurayshi soldiers.
 On that day, Abu Ubayda lost two of his front teeth while trying to extract two links of Muhammad's armour that had penetrated into his cheeks.

-Later in the year 627 he took part in the Battle of the Trench and also in the Invasion of Banu Qurayza.
+In 627, Abu Ubayda took part in the Battle of the Trench and also in the Invasion of Banu Qurayza.
 He was also made commander of a small expedition that set out to attack and destroy the tribes of Tha'libah and Anmar, who were plundering nearby villages.

-In the year 628 he participated in Treaty of Hudaybiyyah and was made one of the witnesses over the pact.
-Later in the same year, he was a part of the Muslim campaign to Khaybar.
+In 628, Abu Ubayda participated in the discussions leading to the Treaty of Hudaybiyyah and was made one of the witnesses of the pact.
+Later in the same year, he was part of the Muslim campaign to Khaybar.